 All forms may be found in your camper's account under the "Forms" tab.
-From the "Forms" tab within your camper's account you can open a form and look it over, make changes, or fill in missing information.
-Your Proof of Physical/Immunization Record Form can be found elsewhere from your account.
-See following sections.
+From the "Forms" tab within your camper's account, you can open a form and look it over, make changes, or fill in the missing information.
+Your Proof of Physical/Immunization Record Form can be found elsewhere in your account.
+See the following sections.